coderpanda02/Java_Polymorphism/README.md

         Method Overriding
         Usage of Super keyword
         Runtime Polymorphism
-        Checking if static members of a class can be overridden
+        Checking if Static methods can be overridden